Oregano (Origanum vulgare)

 Oregano has a pungent and slightly lemony aroma.

 Oregano is a very hard perennial that grows to about 60cm high.
 You should sow the seeds in spring as the plants like warmth and sunshine.
 Seed germinating is often hit-or-miss.
 The leaves should be picked before the flowers open.
-When autumn comes, it is best to prune the plant back to 2/3rds of its size.
+When autumn comes, it is best to prune the plant back to two thirds of its size.

-Mediterranean oregano was originally grown extensively in Greece and Italy where it was not only valued for its aromatic qualities but considered to be a symbol of joy and was commonly used at weddings by crowning them with wreaths to give them peace and happiness.
+Mediterranean oregano was originally grown extensively in Greece and Italy where it was not only valued for its aromatic qualities, but considered to be a symbol of joy and was commonly used at weddings by crowning them with wreaths to give them peace and happiness.